 In this course, the importance of creativity and independence in creative expression are stressed.
 A variety of age-appropriate media, methods, techniques, and equipment are utilized.
 Students plan, implement, and evaluate instructional activities.
-Prerequisites: ENG 032, RDG 032
+Prerequisite: ENG 032 and RDG 032 or RWR 032 with a grade of "C" or better.

-Science and Math Concepts ECD 133
+ECD 133 Science and Math Concepts

 This course includes an overview of pre-number and science concepts developmentally-appropriate for young children.
 Emphasis is on the planning, implementation, and evaluation of developmentally-appropriate activities utilizing a variety of methods and materials.
-Prerequisites: ENG 032, RDG 032
+Prerequisite: ENG 032 and RDG 032 or RWR 032 with a grade of "C" or better.